airenas/api-doorman/README.md

 Simple proxy for traking API usage in DB and authenticating requests by keys.

 The proxy is prepared to be used for Text-to-Spech application.
 We want to deny unlimited access to everyone.
 Lets say we have API with a path *http://localhost:8002/private*.
 The API accepts JSON `{"text":"Some text to synthesize"}`.
-And we want to add quota for users based on count of JSON's *text* field.
+And we want to add quota for users based on count of characters in JSON's *text* field.
 The proxy can allow 1) access with some default quota to everyone (based on referrer's IP), 2) access with configured quota values for users with provided *key*.

 ## Demo